 9. Don't call me, I'll call you - If you say you're going to respond, regardless if it's to answer a question or just to follow up, make sure you do it.
 Buyers often think of questions after thinking about the proposal, and they may be waiting to ask that final question before moving forward.
 If the buyer expects to hear from you to ask and buy, but you don't reply as you said you would, you've destroyed any good will and credibility you may have developed.
 And the follow up can't be at any time, it must be when you say you will.
 If you're not sure, say so, it's much better to under promise and over deliver than the other way around.

-The common theme of course is to do what's in your clients best interest.
+The common theme of each of the 10 reasons is to do what's in your clients best interest.
 For those wanting a career in sales, and not just a paycheck this week, there's no other way, and luckily, it's the best way.
+The best way because nothing drives home referrals like happy clients.